Smith & Nasht: Life On Us (2014)

-Hidden in a secret valley on an island at the bottom of the world, is Quoll Farm.
-It's a wondrous place, full of unique animals including the endangered marsupial, the Eastern Quoll.
+Hidden in a secret valley on an island at the bottom of the world is Quoll Farm.
+It's a wondrous place full of unique animals, including the endangered Eastern Quoll marsupial.
 Wildlife specialist Simon Plowright will spend a year of his life on this abandoned property, observing and filming this special place.
-A co-production with Wild Creature Films in Tasmania for ABC, NHK, Smithsonian Networks and ZDF/ARTE.
+This is a co-production with Wild Creature Films in Tasmania for ABC, NHK, Smithsonian Networks, and ZDF/ARTE.

 Overpopulation

 Dick Smith's Population Puzzle (2010)

 Dick Smith's Population Puzzle (2010) was Smith's first collaboration with Nasht, though it was not released as an official Smith&Nasht production.
 It attracted media attention due to the public and private sector contributions to its financing, which included public funding via the ABC and a personal contribution of Dick Smith's time and approximately $50,000 in cash.
 Following the film's premiere on ABC television, the discussion show Q&A picked up the program's topic.
 This programming format and partnership with Q&A set a precedent that later Smith & Nasht productions would follow.